nrzaman/take-home-assessment-2025/README.md

 ## Future Considerations

+### Performance
-Currently, this application is using MUI DataGrid for sorting and filtering on the frontend.
-While this works for a small dataset, one consideration would be to do the sorting and filtering on the backend to increase performance.
+- Currently, MUI DataGrid is used for sorting and filtering on the frontend.
+While this works for a small static dataset, sorting and filtering should be moved to the backend to optimize performance.

 ### Features
-An additional metrics or reporting service and UI could be built adjacent to this application to gather data around how many users visited the site, used the application to register to vote, or otherwise took action to register.
-This would help us make data-based decisions on effective outreach and outcomes.
+- A metrics or reporting service and UI could be built adjacent to this application to gather data around user visits and interactions (e.g., device accessed, CTA link clicks, etc.).
+This would help us make data-based decisions on effective methods of outreach and outcomes.

-In conjunction with metrics, we would want to track clicks on the online registration links.
-For states that do not have online registration links currently listed, a link to current voter registration information would be beneficial so there is a quick action for users to take for their state.

-Mobile currently only displays 3 columns for efficiency and performance reasons.
+- Mobile currently only displays 3 columns for efficiency and performance reasons.
 Another feature would be to add a toggle to the footer to force a Desktop view of the application in mobile.

+### Developer Experience / SDLC Considerations
+- Develop a standardized branching strategy in conjunction with a PR process to ensure quality and consistency.
+- Enforce branch protections.
+- Build a CI/CD pipeline for automated deployments (GitHub Actions preferred to keep it within the GitHub ecosystem).